What is Achilles tendon rupture?

 Shoes that lack proper support can contribute to Achilles tendon tears, especially during high-intensity activities or exercising on uneven surfaces.

-Shoes should keep your foot in a neutral position and provide enough arch support and cushioning to evenly distribute pressure across your foot, reducing strain on the tendon.
+Shoes should keep your foot in a neutral position and provide enough arch support and cushioning to uniformly distribute pressure across your foot, reducing strain on the tendon.

 Sudden increases in physical activity or training intensity without proper warm-up can overload the tendon, leading to a rupture.